 KA: It was quite quick actually.
 I was just a teenager at that point.
 We went to different schools, but there wasn’t that many people into hip hop or graffiti, so through friends of friends you would hear about someone who had similar interests and you would link up with them.
 So we’d meet in the town centre and just go record shopping and stuff.
 It wasn’t that long after that we started making music.

-BH: I had a turntable and stuff, but we also had mates that were in bands and had 4-track recorders so you’d start to knock up a bit of music for a laugh, then it started shaping it up a bit and it was probably the mid-90s when we really started establishing ourselves as Mongrels.
+BH: I had a turntable and equipment, but we also had mates that were in bands and had 4-track recorders so you’d start to knock up a bit of music for a laugh.
+It eventually started shaping up a bit and it was probably the mid-90s when we really started establishing ourselves as Mongrels.

 So what music specifically did you bond over?
 A lot of the old school UK hip hop, I’d imagine.

 BH: Yeah, that was a big thing.
 I think the first gig we both went to was a group called Gunshot who, along with other groups like Hijack, were part of a whole genre called Britcore at the time.
 That stuff really suited us as adolescents: it was quite angry and bordered on heavy metal in the way it was delivered.